davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-This is were then starts to directly interact with the user in a suspicious manner.
+This is where it starts to directly interact with the user in a suspicious manner.
 It first calls the _launch_ method.

 ```java
 public static void launch(Context context) {